cswpy/ML4Healthcare/README.md

 - cucim (>= 0.19.0)
 - cupy-cuda11x (>= 9.2.0)

-To install the required packages, you can use pip by running the following command in your terminal:
+To install the required packages, you can use pip by running the following command in your notebook/terminal:
 ```sh
 !pip install -r Nightingale/requirements.txt
 ```